Nina Dobrev Grabs Attention With Her Killer Bikini Body In Maui

 As for her love life, the actress says that she’ll have a family of her own someday, but until she’s ready for that to become a reality she’s busy with her career.

 “I’m still working on me.
 When I do have a family, I can focus my full energy on that, but I’m not ready for it yet.
 In 10 years, hopefully, I will be—for my mom’s sake.
 My mom wanted me to have a baby 10 years ago.
 She gets me baby clothes for Christmas every year.
 She’s like, ‘Hint, hint, nudge, nudge!'”
-Nina Dobrev says of her mom’s desire to become a grandma.
+Nina said of her mom’s desire to become a grandma.